WHAT IS HYPNOTHERAPY?

 Hypnotherapy can help with a myriad of symptoms and both physical and mental issues.

-To ensure your treatment is tailored to you, we always speak to our clients before we commence sessions.
+To ensure your treatment is tailored to you, I always speak to my clients before we commence sessions.